Pickeep-org/Pickeep/README.md

 # PicKeep

-Welcome to PicKeep! a community app for generous and eco-friendly people who want to share their unused stuff or find stuff from others for free.
+Welcome to PicKeep! a community app for generous and eco-friendly people who want to share their unused stuff with each other for free.

 ## Getting Started
-this application is written mainly on dart, and can run on an android based operationg system devices.
+This application is written mainly on dart, and can run on an android based operationg system devices.

 # Dependancies
 * Talkback (TTS) – Android’s standard accessibility services for screen and manual message reader.